Samsung/tizen-docs/docs/application/design/wearable/interaction/bezel-interactions.md

 -   **Speed-to-angle ratio**

-    The Gear’s display is 1.2-1.3”, which is small.
-You can use bezel interaction to control a moving target on the Gear’s small display.
+    The Gear's display is 1.2-1.3", which is small.
+You can use bezel interaction to control a moving target on the Gear's small display.
 For example, the bezel can control a character in a game.
-For smoother control, settle on the correct ratio between the speed of the target’s movement and the bezel’s angle and consider how fast the target should move when users move the bezel by one detent.
+For smoother control, settle on the correct ratio between the speed of the target's movement and the bezel's angle and consider how fast the target should move when users move the bezel by one detent.

     ![](media/interaction_7.2.1_3-850x174.png)
     *Assign an appropriate ratio between the speed of the target's movement and the bezel's angle.*

 -   **Feedback**

     Users feel a slight vibration and hear a click when they rotate the bezel.
 You can adapt this to create a user experience that includes haptic and sound feedback together.
-It’s recommended that you provide enough visual feedback to show how the screen elements change when the bezel is rotated.
+It's recommended that you provide enough visual feedback to show how the screen elements change when the bezel is rotated.

 ## Navigate